sela/recruitment-task/README.md

 # Recruitment task

 The aim is to create a command line tool which reads data from a file, performs simple operation on this data and stores or prints a result.
-Input files could have different format (csv, yml, xml), but they have the same data structure.
+Input files could have different format (csv, yml, xml), but they contain the same data.
 The result could be stored in a plain text file or printed on stdout.
 Please see the input files (located in `data` directory) to check the data structure.

 ## Requirements